codacy/docs/docs/organizations/using-a-coding-standard.md

     ![Configuring the tools and patterns for the coding standard](images/coding-standard-configure-tools.png)

-1.  <!-- TODO PLUTO-368 Review permissions for this action.
-This may require no change -->Select existing repositories that should follow the new coding standard and click **Save and apply standard**.
+1. Select existing repositories that should follow the new coding standard and click **Save and apply standard**.

     Codacy will start using the new coding standard on the next analysis of each selected repository.